mpatubo/Module_2_VBA_Of_Wallstreet/README.md

 Summary: Refactoring is essential in coding.
 Advantages of refactoring: The correct, and/or perfect code cannot possibly be attained on the first try, if at all.
 However, refactoring allows one to try different ways to see how various versions of code perform.
-Disadvantages of coding:  There is a point where refactoring can have negative returns.
+Disadvantages of refactoring:  There is a point where refactoring can have negative returns.
 Over analyzing can become counterproductive.